Classical guitar making: The state of classical guitar making

 The sound aesthetic of early romantic guitars (such as Lacôte) on the other hand, has stronger overtones (yet without being starved in fundamental—which would again be undesirable).
 This stronger overtone presence is due to the ladder-bracing and soundboard design, and the particular voicing of the instrument.
 A comparison with lutes (ladder bracing) can be made, which also have strong overtones, which gives these instruments (lutes, early romantic guitars) a type of "inner" vulnerability, lacking in the modern guitars.
 (In fact there are people who claim that a performer's interpretational style is psychologically related to the instrument's aesthetic; and that this can even be observed in contemporary recordings, e.g., Bach's lute works as performed on lute(with convincing expressive phrasing), versus the markedly different interpretations of these works on the modern classical guitar.
 Alternately, the Spanish repertoire such as Moreno Torroba, would be completely unfitting, for a lute or early-guitar sound aesthetic.)

-Even amongst parlor guitar players, there are some that consider ladder bracing necessary, for achieving the desired "old-time sound".
+Some parlor guitar players, who played on smaller and narrower guitars, consider ladder bracing necessary for achieving the desired "old-time sound".

 With an increase in interest in historically informed interpretation, there are more and more luthiers that are beginning to look at traditions of guitar building.